What can we expect from Liz Truss on foreign policy? | Kim Sengupta

 The strong stance on Russia and China, along with promises of increased defence spending by Truss, may lead to a more forward international role for the UK on her watch.

-What happens in the long term will depend on elections, not just in this country, but the US.
+What happens in the long term will depend on elections, not just in this country, but in the US.
 We are looking at a potentially new ball game if Trump returns to the White House in 2024.
-Trump was accused of being under the influence of Vladimir Putin, of being the "Muscovian Candidate", during his first term.
-He had praised the China’s handling of the Covid-19 outbreak even as evidence mounted of a cover-up by Beijing.
-He also reportedly asked President Xi Jinping to raise purchase of agricultural products to help with his re-election prospects.
+Trump was accused of being under the influence of Vladimir Putin, of being the “Muscovian Candidate”, during his time in office.
+He had praised China’s handling of the Covid-19 outbreak even as evidence mounted of a cover-up by Beijing.
+He also reportedly pushed President Xi to purchase agricultural products to help with his re-election prospects.

-Liz Truss, if she remains in office, will find, along with many other international leaders, dealing with Donald Trump a far more difficult proposition than Margaret Thatcher ever had to face with Ronald Reagan.
+Liz Truss, if she remains in office, will find dealing with a Donald Trump presidency a far more difficult proposition than Margaret Thatcher faced with Ronald Reagan.

 Register for free to continue reading